SeongminCC/segmentation/README.md

 # segmentation

-* project for image segmentation research
+* project for image segmentation research with PyTorch